cbib/dypfish/README.md

 In order to run DypFISH, you need to download the HDF5 representation of images from the website [(data.zip file)](http://dypfish.org/file/zip/data_and_conf.zip), place the zip file in the root directory `dypfish/` and unzip it there.
 This creates the directory `dypfish/data/` and all the  subfolders containing data in HDF5 files and enables running the pipeline.

 If you wish to run the pipeline on your own data, place the HDF5 file in the `dypfish/data/name_of_your_data` directory and modify the source code (see below).

-## Data settings

-If you wish to run DypFISH analysis, you can download the data from [our website](http://dypfish.org/file/zip/data.zip) and the code will be executable as is.

-Here is the content of the data repository :

-* data
-    * original
-        * basic.h5
-        * secondary.h5
-        * config.json
-    * nocodazole
-        * basic.h5
-        * secondary.h5
-        * config.json
-    * cytod
-        * basic.h5
-        * secondary.h5
-        * config.json
-    * chx
-        * basic.h5
-        * secondary.h5
-        * config.json
-    * muscle
-        * basic.h5
-        * secondary.h5
-        * config.json
-    * cultured
-        * basic.h5
-        * secondary.h5
-        * config.json

-## Configuration files
+### Configuration files

-There are two types of config file: Dataset config files and Analysis config file.
-One should be located in the corresponding dataset repository and the other is located in the analysis folder respectively.
+There are two types of configuration files: `dataset config` files and `analysis config` files, both in json format.
+A given `dataset config` file  should be located in the same directory as the corresponding HDF5 file, it describes the content of the HDF5 file (molecules, their names, certain fixed image parameters such as height and width etc)

-Here is a example of a dataset json config file
+Here is a example of a dataset json config file:
 ```
 {
     "SIZE_COEFFICIENT" : 9.75,